Maramoh1996/PitchPerfect/README.md

 # PitchPerfect
-pitchperfect is an IOS application that records audio and play it back with different audio effects.
+PitchPerfect is an IOS application that records audio and play it back with different audio effects.